The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Third minimal configuration and proof of Theorem ( )

 \medbreak

-\textit{Case 2.7.
-If $c=2$, $d=5$ and the $P_i$'s are coplanar but do not lie on a cubic curve,} then let $C$ be a cubic curve containing at least $9$ of the $P_i$'s.
+\textbf{Case 2.7.
+If $\mathbf{c=2}$, $\mathbf{d=5}$ and the $P_i$'s are coplanar but do not lie on a cubic curve,} then let $C$ be a cubic curve containing at least $9$ of the $P_i$'s.
 Such a curve exists since the linear system of plane cubics has dimension $9$.
-By assumption, $C$ avoids at least one of the $P_i$'s.
 Denote by $r$ the number of the $P_i$'s contained in $C$.
-We have $9 \leq r <a_m$ and, from Lemma \ref{indmin}, the $a_m-r$ of the $P_i's$ lying out of $C$ are minimally $(m-3)$--linked.
+By assumption, $9 \leq r <t_m$ and, from Lemma \ref{indmin}, the $t_m-r$ of the $P_i's$ lying out of $C$ are $(m-3)$--linked.
 Moreover, by assumption on $c$ and $d$, no $3$ of these remaining points are collinear and no $6$ of them lie on a cubic.
 Since $m\geq 4$, we have $(m-3)+2\geq 3$ and $2(m-3)+2 \geq 6$.
 Thus, by the induction hypothesis for $m-3$, we have

 \medbreak